HauHe/OSeMBE/README.rst

 - `pandas`
 - `plotly`

-From this model version onwards `Carbon Capture an Storage (CCS)` are available in **OSeMBE**.
+From this model version onwards `Carbon Capture and Storage (CCS)` are available in **OSeMBE**.
 This makes it necessary that the model can handle negative emissions.
 Therefore, some minor modifications were necessary to the OSeMOSYS code.
-To run the model the OSeMOSYS code that can be found `here <>`_ should be used.
+To run the model the OSeMOSYS code that can be found `here <https://github.com/HauHe/OSeMOSYS_GNU_MathProg/tree/osembe/src>`_ should be used.

 Folder structure
 ----------------